lucienhetu/Collaborative-Mind-Mapping/README.md

 * Not sure how to do stuff?
 [Check the docs.](https://github.com/lucienhetu/my-mind/wiki)
 * Have a feature request?
 [Open an issue.](https://github.com/lucienhetu/my-mind/issues)
 * Have an improvement?
 [Submit a pull request.](https://github.com/lucienhetu/my-mind/pulls)

+OBJECTIVE
+* Create a realtime collaborative workspace
+* Find external help : Participatory Culture Foundation (Asana)...
+* Users create a profile and once they are members of a community, they can submit ideas, comment and vote on other ideas, and the most popular ideas are prioritized at the top based on the number of votes the idea receives.
+Once a promising idea has been identified, ...
+The team can add more information to the idea, refine it, propose it to leadership and the best ones are selected using sophisticated decision matrix capabilities

+TODO LIST
+* Users mgmt
+  - Onboarding
+    - Adhesion
+      - ID (for internal reference)
+      - Username (block offensive??)
+    - Help new users
+  - Authentication
+    - OpenAuth
+    - Facebook
+    - Google
+    - ...
+* Contribution
+  - ~~Replicate contribution~~
+  - Concurrency mgmt
+  - Node stages (draft, from draft to accepted, challenge accepted)
+  - Authorship and timestamp